 - Alcoholic neuropathy is one of the most common adverse health effects of alcohol abuse, estimated to affect 25% to 66% of alcoholics.

-- The symptoms of alcoholic neuropathy are caused by the degeneration of nerve cells' axons from the toxic effects of alcohol, the long fibers that transmit electrical signs from nerve to nerve, and a loss of myelin, the fatty coating that protects nerves.
+- The symptoms of alcoholic neuropathy are caused by the degeneration of nerve cell axons, the long fibers that transmit electrical signs from nerve to nerve, and a loss of myelin, the fatty coating that protects nerves.

 - Sensory symptoms, caused by damage to sensory nerves, usually begin in the feet before progressing to the legs, hands, and arms.